Docutils | Overview | About | Users | Reference | Developers

 • The "validator" support added to OptionParser is very similar to "traits" in SciPy.
 Perhaps something could be done with them?
 (Had I known about traits when I was implementing docutils.frontend, I may have used them instead of rolling my own.)

-• tools/buildhtml.py: Extend the --prune option ("prune" config setting) to accept file names (generic path) in addition to directories (e.g. --prune=docs/user/rst/cheatsheet.txt, which should not be converted to HTML).
+• tools/buildhtml.py: Extend the --prune option ("prune" config setting) to accept file names (generic path) in addition to directories (e.g. --prune=docs/user/rst/cheatsheet.rst, which should not be converted to HTML).

 • Add support for plugins.